A note on a Griffiths-type ring for complete intersections in Grassmannians: Preliminaries

-One of the main tool in extending Griffiths's original result from hypersurfaces to complete intersections in projective spaces is the Cayley trick approach of Dimca, Konno, Terasoma et al. Starting from a complete intersection $Z \subset P$ one can construct a hypersurface $\zt$ in a projective bundle $\PP(\E)$ over $P$.
-The cohomology of $Z$ and of $\zt$ coincides up to a shift.
-Therefore one can apply the construction for an hypersurface to $\zt \subset \PP(\E)$, with suitable modifications.
-Here and in the next pages, we will often refer to the work of Konno, \cite{konno}.
-In particular in the cited paper, a generalised version of a Griffiths ring for a variety defined by the zero set of a generic section of $\E$ is defined.
-However the result was made explicit only for complete intersections in a projective space.
-We give here an explicit version of the Griffiths residue theorem for complete intersections in Grassmannians as well.
-We will now go through a recap on projective bundles on a arbitrary smooth projective variety $X$
+In order to extend Griffiths' original result from hypersurfaces to complete intersections in projective spaces, one of the main tools is the Cayley trick approach of Dimca, Konno, Terasoma et al. Starting from a complete intersection $Z \subset P$ one can construct a hypersurface $\zt$ in a projective bundle $\PP(\E)$ over $P$.
+The middle vanishing cohomology of $Z$ and of $\zt$ coincide up to a shift.
+Therefore one can apply the construction for a hypersurface to $\zt \subset \PP(\E)$, with suitable modifications.
+In \cite{konno} a generalised version of a Griffiths ring for a variety defined by the zero set of a generic section of $\E$ is defined.
+However, the result was made explicit only for complete intersections in a projective space.
+We give here an explicit version of Griffiths' residue theorem for complete intersections in Grassmannians as well.
+We will now go through a recap of some preliminary concepts on projective bundles that we will need later in the paper.